 One of the current hot topics in education is district level, school level and classroom level inequity toward students of color and underserved students.
 This highly engaging, interactive, self-reflective workshop focuses on inequity at the classroom level.
 It challenges classroom teachers to look within themselves relative to how they see, treat and relate with their students of color and underserved students.
 It challenges classroom teachers to confront whatever biases they may bring to this population of students that may be either blatant, subtle, undetected or unacknowledged.
 It argues that high-performance is an impossibility in classroom environments where equity fails to exist.
 Principal Kafele will engage teachers in a very sensitive yet healthy conversation on classroom inequity in the areas of: The Attitude of the Teacher, Student Motivation, Classroom Climate and Culture, Building Relationships, Classroom Instruction, Cultural Responsiveness, Teacher Accountability, Planning and Organization, Professional Development and Parental Engagement.

 Closing the ATTITUDE GAP (most requested workshop)

-Based on Principal Kafele’s best selling book, Closing the Attitude Gap: How to Fire Up Your Students to Strive for Success, Principal Kafele asserts that the various gaps in student achievement continue to rank amongst the most important discussions in education today; particularly as it relates to the underachievement of children of color.
-Equally challenging for educators is the continued lack of student motivation, undesirable student behaviors and apathy towards achievement across racial, ethnic and socioeconomic lines.
-In this high-energy, interactive workshop, Principal Kafele argues that one of the greatest difficulties to closing the various achievement gaps is the overwhelming assumption that achievement is in fact, the problem.
-He says that the achievement gap is a consequence of the failure to adequately address what he calls, the Attitude Gap (the gap between those students who have the will to strive for academic excellence and those who do not) that continues to persist in American classrooms.
+The discussion on gaps in student achievement continue to be one of the most important discussions in education today; particularly as it relates to the underachievement of children of color.
+Equally challenging for educators is the continued lack of student motivation, undesirable student behaviors and the overall underachievement of at-risk student populations across racial and ethnic lines.
+In this highly engaging, thought-provoking workshop, Principal Kafele will assert that the greatest difficulty to closing the achievement gap is the overwhelming assumption that the achievement gap is in fact, the problem.
+He says that the achievement gap is a direct consequence of the failure to adequately address what he coined, the Attitude Gap (the gap between those students who have the will to achieve excellence and those who do not) that continues to persist in American classrooms.
 He will share with teachers how to close the Attitude Gap in their classrooms through the following five strands: Environment for Learning, Attitude toward Students, Relationship with Students, Compassion for Students and Relevance in Instruction.